 As there is not really too much to see or do in the city, a day was definitely enough for us, of course bearing in mind that our peace for sightseeing is quite fast as we are very used to travelling, all extremely organised to the detail and specially with not much time to spare.

 Landing in Kuwait City was already shocking.
 What appeared to be a small city on a Google map, or city map found over the internet, resulted to be a large and expanded city, with an incredible well developed road network based on rings and radial motorways.
 It was such the case that while we were still about to land we decided to get a rental car no matter what not the cost of it.
-A further reason to abruptly decide this was to hear from the captain saying that the temperature was already 43 (at 9.00am!).
+A further reason to abruptly decide this was to hear from the captain as we landed saying that the temperature was already 43 (at 9.00am!).
 And that, let me tell you, was the best decision ever we could do.
 Distances were in fact too big to walk from sight to sight not to mention we would have only seen just half of the city.

 Also it took us by good surprise how quick the city is evolving, with a brand new financial district still on the rise with shiny new towers everywhere.
 Over the internet while doing my research for this trip I did not find even a quarter of the reality, not even in images.

 The overall costs for everything are higher than in Dubai for example, but still you will get really great value for money on nice food.
 You will find shawarma easily around the old city and by the souqs.
 No need to mention that almost any restaurant chain you can imagine is readily available.